 One day I glimpsed a modest glimmer of bluishness as one of the mangrove birds flew from his perch, and that was when I started thinking "Shiny Cowbird," which Howell describes as having glossy, blue-black wings and tail.

 They're nervous birds and I haven't been able to get good pictures.
 I did make a brief video from a distance, of a singing bird, which I'm keeping just as a voucher in case a future researcher needs it.
-You can see a bird's profile and flight silhouette at the right.
+Below, you can see a bird's profile and flight silhouette.

 In the larger image can you see the hint of blueness that's so distinctive of the Shiny Cowbird?
 The thick-based beak arising so high on the forehead is very cowbirdy.
 The Bronzed or Red-eyed Cowbird also is found here, but it lacks the bluishness, is more thick-necked, has a thicker beak and raises its neck ruff.